 Early Intervention Specialist Training and Degree Program Information

-Early Intervention Specialist licensure certificate programs prepare students to provide intervention services to disabled children from birth to age 5.
+Early intervention specialist licensure certificate programs prepare students to provide intervention services to disabled children from birth to age five.
 These post-baccalaureate programs also qualify students for state certification in early childhood intervention.
-Programs cover a range of topics, including child care, family support and nutrition.
-Students additionally learn about the early identification of disabilities and abnormalities, advocacy and family-focused intervention.
+Programs cover topics like child care, family support, and nutrition.
+Students additionally learn about the early identification of disabilities and abnormalities, advocacy, and family-focused intervention.
 Graduates apply their skills to the intensive care and education of children experiencing a range of disabilities.

-Students gain the skills required to design, implement and monitor early intervention services and advocate on behalf of children with disabilities.
+Students gain skills required to design, implement, and monitor early intervention services and advocate on behalf of children with disabilities.
 Coursework provides an understanding of team approaches to working with disabled children and the importance of working with multiple agencies to reach intervention goals.
-Programs may include the following courses:
+Programs include courses in: